jgneff/epd-javafx/docs/doll.md

 ## Doll Dancing

+This page contains one of [several videos](index.html) showing a [JavaFX application](https://github.com/jgneff/epd-javafx) running on a device with an e-paper display.

-The video below shows a mechanical doll dancing on a Kobo Touch N905C e-reader.
-The animation frames are loaded from a bilevel [animated GIF](https://github.com/jgneff/gif-doll) and displayed by the [ImageAnimation](https://github.com/jgneff/epd-javafx/blob/master/src/org/status6/epd/javafx/ImageAnimation.java) JavaFX timer.
+The video below shows a mechanical doll dancing on a 2013 Kobo Touch N905C e-reader.
+The animation frames are loaded from a bilevel animated GIF and displayed by the [ImageAnimation](https://github.com/jgneff/epd-javafx/blob/master/src/org/status6/epd/javafx/ImageAnimation.java) subclass of the [AnimationTimer](https://openjfx.io/javadoc/12/javafx.graphics/javafx/animation/AnimationTimer.html) class.
+See the [animated GIF](https://github.com/jgneff/gif-doll) project for details on the source of the animation.

 The [video file](videos/doll-2019-03-30.webm "Download") is a WebM container with the VP9 video coding format.